ConfederacyOfGaia/Gaia/equipment.md

 - **Caestus.** A [glove weapon](https://www.google.com/search?q=caestus+glove&tbm=isch) that adds 1d4 to unarmed damage.
 - **Macuahuitl.** A [wooden sword with spikes along the end](https://www.google.com/search?q=macuahuitl&tbm=isch).
 Damage like a spiked bat.

+## Armor

+Because the Zephyrlands consists of farming and ranching kingdoms, metal armor other than chain mail is very rare, and will be difficult to get.
+The same is true for large shields.

 ## Horses

 In the Zephyrlands, native horses are common and easily available, so they are cheaper than the prices listed in the PHB (50 gilders for a riding horse).